 4. advocates for the paradigm shift of health care toward health promotion and disease prevention.

 Over 100 physical therapy centers, representing a variety of practice settings, are affiliated with SUNY Downstate's physical therapy program.
 The majority of these clinical centers are located in the New York metropolitan area.
-However, to accommodate the interests of students who would like to explore other settings and cultures, clinical affiliation sites outside the tri-state area and overseas are available.
-During the clinical seminar in the second year, students are required to complete a placement request form indicating their preferences for clinical sites.
+However, to accommodate the interests of students who would like to explore other settings and cultures, clinical affiliation sites overseas are available.
+During Introduction to Clinical Practice in the second year, students are required to complete a placement request form indicating their preferences for clinical sites.
 Student needs and assignment requests are taken into account and matched with available sites whenever possible.

-Clinical Internship II is a 10-week, full-time clinical experience that is scheduled for the summer semester of the third year.
+Clinical Internship II is a nine-week, full-time clinical experience that is scheduled for the summer semester of the third year.
 This course will foster the development of more advanced skills in patient/client management.
 The goal is for students to continue to integrate their academic knowledge with clinical skills and experiences and to continue to develop as doctoral-prepared practitioners.
-By the time the students engage in Clinical Internship II, they would have successfully completed course work in all foundational sciences, as well as physical therapy professional courses in three major areas of physical therapy practice, including musculoskeletal, neuromuscular and cardiovascular/pulmonary areas.
+By the time the students engage in Clinical Internship II, they would have successfully completed course work in all foundational sciences, as well as physical therapy professional courses in all major areas of physical therapy practice, including musculoskeletal, neuromuscular, cardiovascular/pulmonary and integumentary areas.
 The students are therefore assigned to a wide variety of clinical settings, including acute care, adult rehabilitation, orthopedic outpatient, and cardiovascular/pulmonary settings.

 Clinical Internship III is a 10-week, full-time clinical educational experience that occurs in the fall semester of the third year, following most of the academic course work.
 This course will foster the development of entry-level skills in patient/client management and continue the integration of academic knowledge with clinical skills and experience as the students continue to develop to become doctoral-prepared practitioners.
 At this point, students have completed physical therapy professional courses in all major domains of physical therapy practice, including the musculoskeletal, neuromuscular, cardiovascular/pulmonary, and integumentary areas.
 They will be assigned to the broadest range of clinical educational experiences available, including specialty areas, such as pediatrics, geriatrics, burn rehabilitation, performing arts physical therapy, and home care.

-Clinical Internship IV is a 14-week, full-time clinical educational experience that occurs in the spring semester of the third year.
+Clinical Internship IV is a 12-week, full-time clinical educational experience that occurs in the spring semester of the third year.
 This course fosters the development of more advanced patient/client management skills.
-The ultimate goal is for the student to become a competent, doctoral prepared, entry-level physical therapist that utilizes clinical reasoning and clinical decision-making skills.
+The ultimate goal is for the student to become a competent, doctoral prepared, entry-level physical therapist who utilizes clinical reasoning and clinical decision-making skills.

 Clinical Internship IV is the most advanced course in the clinical education sequence.
 Following Clinical Internship III, the student returns to the classroom to fully integrate all academic knowledge learned in the program with the clinical educational experiences through Differential Diagnosis.
 The student then returns to the clinic in Clinical Internship IV in a culminating clinical educational experience.
 The student, before entering this experience, has satisfactorily completed all course work in the foundational sciences, clinical sciences, and professional courses.
 Learning experiences are planned with the student to allow him/her to demonstrate increasing ability in the skills of examination, evaluation, diagnosis, prognosis and intervention, and flexibility in administering these skills in accordance with the patient’s/client’s medical, physical, and psycho-social profile, the patient’s/client’s environment and objectives of the patient’s/client’s total program.